CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 Overall: Optimization, in application of studying energy of molecules

-- Task 2: Optimization problem with exponential speedup: minimized the hidden units and training samples necessary for training the RBM
+- Task 2: Optimization problem with exponential speedup: minimized the hidden units and training samples necessary for training the RBM (201 data points vs 10^30 data points)
 - D-Wave: **Figuring out**

 Example: Finding a global minimum in settings where a classical approach may not be able to find a global minimum.